-Disclaimer: The G-Mod 35 is partly manufactured by Scramble.
-We made it because we weren't happy with existing offerings (as outlined below).
+Disclaimer: The G-Mod tarp series are partly manufactured by Scramble.
+We made them because we weren't happy with existing offerings (as outlined below).
 So this is less of a review and more an outline of a product.
-Clearly we think it's the best, otherwise we wouldn't have gone to the trouble of developing it.
+Clearly we think they're the best, otherwise we wouldn't have gone to the trouble of developing them.

 |Main Fabric: 20D Silicone Coated 360T Ripstop Nylon||-|

 |Attachment Points: 420D PU Coated Ripstop Cordura (Number = )||8|

 |Attachment Loops: Dyneema/Polyester Cord + High Retraction Elasticated Cord (Corners Only)||8 x 1.5mm / 4 x 3mm|